Small wine cans make it big in export markets28-07-2015

 80% of turnover abroad

 Aluminium cans in the heartland of the wine bottle are guaranteed to cause a stir.
 Critics of the concept would have us believe that the quality of the wine is compromised.
-“The wine cans are hermetically sealed and a special internal coating stops direct contact with the aluminium and prevents the wine oxidising.
+“The wine can is hermetically sealed and a special internal coating stops direct contact with the aluminium and prevents the wine oxidising.
 The technology is the result of several years’ research and development”, added the head of Winestar.

 While psychologically the can remains a hurdle in France, cans are flying off the shelves outside the hexagon, with exports accounting for 80% of sales.
 The UK and the USA are two markets particularly interested in these formats, and Asia is starting to show an interest too.
 With a unit price of €2.50 and a novel format, competition for Cedric Segall’s wine can is not always from the most obvious sector.
 “Strangely, our main competitors are beers rather than other wines”, he explains.